 The privileges of the University are not available to any student until they have completed registration.
 Typically, a student who is not officially registered for a University course may not attend the course; however, some courses may require students to attend the first few class sessions prior to official registration.
 Students are expected to register for courses during the time periods explicitly identified by the Office of the Registrar, and may be required to obtain written consent of a faculty member or of the Committee on Academic Standing to register at any time during an academic term.

 Registration instructions are announced in advance of each registration period.
 Students’ individual registration times are listed in Student Services Online (SSOL) and registration dates are listed on the Academic Calendar.
 Students should also consult the Registrar’s website for additional information.

 Students otherwise unable to register through SSOL must submit a completed Registration Adjustment form to the Berick Center for Student Advising, with all necessary approvals confirmed.

 Students are allowed to register for a maximum of 18 points of credit in any given semester.
 Students may not register for courses whose meeting times overlap.
-Students are responsible for ensuring that their academic programs are in accordance with these policies.
-If students are accepted into courses through the waitlist mechanism so that their programs contain more than 18 points and/or overlapping courses, students are required to bring their enrollments into compliance with these registration policies by the end of the Change of Program period, either by reducing their course registrations to 18 points or fewer, and/or by dropping courses that overlap with others.
+If students are accepted into courses through the Wait List so that their programs contain more than 18 points and/or overlapping courses, students are required to bring their enrollments into compliance with these registration policies by the end of the Change of Program period, either by reducing their course registrations to 18 points or fewer, and/or by dropping courses that overlap with others.

 The Committee on Academic Standing in the Berick Center for Student Advising is tasked with upholding the academic policies of the College and will make changes to students’ registration if the students fail to ensure that their academic programs comply with these policies set by the faculty.